techidaily/site-fox-helps/source/_posts/new-2024-approved-harmonizing-device-media-transfer-protocols.md

  Transferring photos from an Android phone to an iPhone will take a lot of your time, but you can always count on iTunes if every other attempt fails.

-### Method 3: Transferring Photo and Videos From Android to iPhone with [](https://play.google.com/store/apps/details?id=com.google.android.apps.photos&hl=en)Google Photo app
+### Method 3: Transferring Photo and Videos From Android to iPhone with

  This method of transferring photos from an Android device to an iPhone is by far the easiest and the fastest.
 You just need to make sure that both Smartphones have the Google Photo app installed and that they are connected to the Internet.
 Afterwards, you should just enable the Backup&Sync option and the photos will be automatically transferred from one device to the other.